awesto/django-shop/docs/tutorial/catalog-views.rst

 We already learned how to write model classes and model managers, so what are serializers for?

-In **djangoSHOP** the response views do not distinguish whether the product's information shall be rendered as HTML or transferred via JSON.
+In **django-SHOP** the response views do not distinguish whether the product's information shall be rendered as HTML or transferred via JSON.
 This gives us the ability to use the same business logic for web browsers rendering static HTML, single page web applications communicating via AJAX or native shopping applications for your mobile devices.
 This btw. is one of the great benefits